Academic Advising | Registering for Courses | Financial Aid & Scholarships | Majors | Minors | Transfer Credits

 How can I declare a minor or drop a minor?

-Students should request approval for a minor by completing the minor declaration form available in the Office of the Registrar.
+Students should request approval for a minor by completing the minor completion form.

 You may drop the minor course of study up until Year Four.
-Switching to another minor programme is the same as taking up a new minor.
-The consequences are that you may need to take some additional subjects to fulfil the requirements of the new minor
+Switching to another minor program is the same as taking up a new minor.
+The consequences are that you may need to take some additional subjects to fulfill the requirements of the new minor

 Will minors be posted on the diploma?